janek1842/progress_documentation-/README.md

 # Java scripts and projects

-ObjectLabs - Some programs from my JAVA university course
+## Simple self-completed projects

+- Pong Game - project about popular and simple game
+- MyZipp - simple program for making zip files both for files and directories
+- FinanceAssistant - login/register background in JavaFx for future project

+## Complete projects made for OOP university course

-ProjektSAMOCHÓD - My own project created at the end of the university laboratories
+- ProjektSAMOCHÓD - My own project created at the end of the university laboratories

-PocztaFINAL - Java project in which I participated (I was responsible for GUI and in defining some of the classes)
+- PocztaFINAL - Java project (I was responsible for GUI and defining some of the classes)

+## Others

+- ObjectLabs - Some programs from my JAVA university course
-JavaFxCalculator - Simple demo project from JavaFx course
+- JavaFxCalculator - Simple demo project from JavaFx course

-MyZipp - simple program for making zip files both for files and directories

-FinanceAssistant - login/register background in JavaFx for future project

-Java JPWP - tasks prepared for me by my university friends
+- Java JPWP - tasks prepared for me by my university friends

-Pong Game - project about popular and simple game
+- and more :)